 I. The Learning Attitude in Chinese Mingding Doctrine: A Never-Ending Pursuit

-- Striving upward, without end is the most fundamental learning attitude in Chinese Mingding Doctrine, applicable to all members and pastors alike.
+- Strive Upward, Without End is the most fundamental learning attitude in Chinese Mingding Doctrine, applicable to both ordinary members and pastors alike.

 - Learning is the key pathway for us to know God and restore His image.
 Without learning, we drift away from God.

-- Learning keeps our minds sharp and active, preventing diseases associated with laziness (such as Alzheimer's).
-It helps us avoid thinking we have already attained, but instead, to pursue continuously.
+- Learning keeps our minds clear and active, avoiding diseases associated with laziness (such as Alzheimer's).
+It prevents us from thinking we have already attained, but rather encourages continuous pursuit.

-- Learning helps us dismantle the old, carnal, and worldly logic systems and build new systems that align with God's heart.
+- Learning helps us dismantle old, carnal, and worldly logic systems and build new systems that align with God's will.

 The Importance of Growth and the Core of Shepherding

-- In Chinese Mingding Doctrine, there is pressure to grow, but this is precisely good, because it concerns whether we can restore God's purpose for us to be in His image.
+- In Chinese Mingding Doctrine, there is pressure to grow, which is good because it concerns whether we can restore the purpose of God's image in us.

-- True shepherding focuses on the growth of the individual, rather than external matters like marriage or trivial life issues.
-A person's problems can only be exposed and resolved in relationships and shepherding.
+- True shepherding focuses on personal growth, not external matters like marriage or trivial life issues.
+People's problems can only be exposed and resolved in relationships and shepherding.

-- We must have the concept of "constant upgrading," just as the Book of Genesis can be studied multiple times, because we do not believe we possess all truth.
-We must humble ourselves and allow God to continuously reveal.
+- We must have the concept of "constant upgrading," just as Genesis can be studied multiple times.
+We do not assume we possess all truth; we must humble ourselves and allow God to continually reveal.

 Learning to Be Human and Living Wisely

-- Many "foolish" behaviors in life stem from the "garbage" loaded in our minds, that is, carnal logic systems.
+- Many "foolish" behaviors in life stem from the "garbage" loaded in our minds, i.e., carnal logic systems.

-- Learning "how to be human" and "how to live" requires study, it is not innate.
-The purpose of learning is to gain benefits and edification based on objective laws, not based on our own subjective opinions.
+- Learning "how to be human" and "how to live" requires study; it is not innate.
+The purpose of learning is to gain benefits and edification based on objective laws, not on our subjective opinions.

-- Chinese Mingding Doctrine has requirements for cell group leaders.
-Cell group leaders should have the ability to train others, not be satisfied with old materials, but continuously update and be responsible.
+- Chinese Mingding Doctrine has requirements for small group leaders.
+They should have the ability to train others, not be satisfied with old materials, but continuously update and take responsibility.

 II.
 Chinese Mingding Doctrine: Characteristics of Continuous Renewal and Progress

-- Chinese Mingding Doctrine is a theology that is constantly updated and progressing, unlike secular popular theologies that may not have changed for centuries.
+- Chinese Mingding Doctrine is a theology that is constantly renewed and progressing, unlike secular popular theologies that may not have changed for centuries.

-- When faced with dissenting opinions, we do not argue or explain, but frankly admit that we do not possess all truth.
-This enables us to accept criticism and continuously adjust.
+- When faced with disagreements, we do not argue or explain; we openly admit that we do not possess all truth.
+This allows us to accept criticism and continuously adjust.

-- For past misunderstandings and practices, especially church-building concepts that do not align with the Bible, we must overturn them promptly, without resistance.
-Improvement is the norm, to more accurately hit God's heart.
+- For past misunderstandings and practices, especially church-building concepts that do not align with the Bible, we must promptly overturn them, never resist, and improve as a norm to more accurately hit God's heart.

 Avoid the Bad Habit of Explaining, Focus on Improvement

 - Do not dwell on past achievements, but accept criticism and continuously adjust.
-The shepherding system needs constant updating and continuous adjustment as times change.
+The shepherding system needs constant renewal and continuous adjustment with the times.

 III.
 Problem-Solving as the Driving Force of Learning: A Never-Ending Research

-- As long as there are still problems that cannot be solved (rather than problems that cannot be explained), it means we have not learned thoroughly.
+- As long as there are unresolved problems (not unexplainable problems), it indicates that we have not learned thoroughly.

 - God's power far exceeds what we do.
 We are far from the "ceiling."
 Every unresolved problem is our "research project."